 There is nothing worse than a soggy bottom crust.
 If your pie crust gets mushy, there are ways to prevent this.
 First, you can pre-bake the bottom crust without the pie filling for 10 minutes to help it set.
 You can also bake the pie on a lower rack so the heat cooks the bottom crust quickly.

 Store leftover pie in the refrigerator.
-This pie will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+This pie will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 Ingredients

-- Add cold butter and use a pastry blender to cut in the butter.
+- Add 12 tablespoons cold unsalted butter and use a pastry blender to cut in the butter.
 When you are done, your flour mixture should look like it has a lot of crumbles.

-- Add the wet ingredients to a bowl and mix well.
+- Add 1 large egg and 1/2 cup water to a small bowl and use a whisk to mix well.

 - Pour the wet ingredients into the dry ingredients and mix them into a pie crust dough ball.